Median preoptic nucleus: Non-REM sleep

 The promotion of sleep by GABAergic neurons in the median preoptic area is most closely associated with NREM, or quiet sleep.
 The amount of time spent in NREM sleep increases with the number of activated GABA receptors in the median preoptic area, as demonstrated by increased time in NREM sleep in response to microinjections of GABA agonists into the median preoptic area of cats.
 Time spent in REM sleep did not increase, and control injections decreased time spent in both NREM and REM sleep.

 Relationship with the VLPO

 The ventrolateral (VLPO) and median preoptic (MnPn) nuclei promote sleep through GABAergic neuronal projections to wake-active areas of the brain.
 Activation of the neurons in the VLPO and MnPn leads to increased concentrations of the primary inhibitory neurotransmitter, GABA, in wakefulness areas of the brain, such as the tuberomammillary nucleus and the locus coeruleus.
 This leads to the inhibition of cholinergic, noradrenergic and serotonergic activity in these areas.
 Noradrenergic projections from wake-promoting areas inhibit sleep-promoting areas, establishing a "reciprocal inhibitory interaction" between sleep and wakefulness areas which leads to the regulation of sleep patterns.
-The mechanism for the activation of the sleep-promoting neurons in the VLPO and MnPn has not been well defined, however, it has been suggested that the suprachiasmic nucleus may play a role, as well as simply decreased sensory input at the onset of sleepiness.
+The mechanism for the activation of the sleep-promoting neurons in the VLPO and MnPn has not been well defined, however, it has been shown that afferent inputs from the MnPO activate VLPO neuronal networks by disinhibition.
+Moreover, it has also been suggested that the suprachiasmatic nucleus may play a role, as well as simply decreased sensory input at the onset of sleepiness.